damonkeys/covid-checkin/howto_get_started.md

 _If you don't know the correct name ask a developer/ mentor_

 ### First run - the docker way
+* change into _/tools_ folder and start the script `./host.sh add` to add an ip-routing for checkins.monkeycash.io to your localhost.
-* change into _/tools folder. restart all docker containers with `./stopDocker.sh dev; ./startDocker.sh dev`
+* change into _/tools_ folder. restart all docker containers with `./stopStack.sh dev; ./startStack.sh dev`
 * change into _/client-app folder to start the react-app with `yarn start`

-In general your default system browser should be open itself and try to `GET` _localhost:3000_ <- this is wrong unfortunately. use the https-kong-route and start the app with https://localhost
+In general your default system browser should be open itself and try to `GET` _localhost:3000_ <- this is wrong unfortunately. use the https-albert-route and start the app with https://dev.checkin.chckr.de

 Your browser should render the checkin service by now.